connordelacruz/webdriver-test-tools/TEST_PROJECTS.md

 #### pages/

 Page object classes for pages and components.
 These classes should handle locating and interacting with elements on the page.
+A template page object can be found in `templates/page_object.py`.

 #### tests/

 Test case modules.
 These use page objects to interact with elements and assert that the expected behavior occurs.
+A template test file can be found in `templates/test_case.py`.

 When adding new test files, be sure to update `tests/__init__.py` to include the new module so the framework can detect the new test cases.